 Amelia Earhart was a pioneer, a legend, and a mystery.
-We've uncovered 15 things you might not know about her.
+To celebrate what would be her 120th birthday, we've uncovered 15 things you might not know about the groundbreaking aviator.

-In Last Flight, a collection of diary entries published posthumously, she recalled feeling unmoved by "a thing of rusty wire and wood" at the Iowa State Fair in 1908.
-Earhart found her passion for aviation years later, when she worked as a nurse's aide at Toronto's Spadina Military Hospital.
+In Last Flight, a collection of diary entries published posthumously, Earhart recalled feeling unmoved by "a thing of rusty wire and wood" at the Iowa State Fair in 1908.
+It wasn't until years later that she discovered her passion for aviation, when she worked as a nurse's aide at Toronto's Spadina Military Hospital.
 She and some friends would spend time at hangars and flying fields, talking to pilots and watching aerial shows.
-Earhart didn't actually get on a plane herself—and then only as a passenger—until 1920.
+Earhart didn't actually get on a plane herself until 1920, and even then she was just a passenger.

 Neta Snook was the first woman to run her own aviation business and commercial airfield.
 She gave Earhart flying lessons at Kinner Field near Long Beach, California in 1921, reportedly charging $1 in Liberty Bonds for every minute they spent in the air.